jmcrumb/SecureAddressBook/README.md

 ### To Fix
+- [ ] replace IOexceptions that should be shown to the user with a DatabaseException
+      - create DatabaseException
+      - in system show DatabaseException's but no IOExceptions
 - [ ] when user changes password need to reset all the things
    - privateKey
    - adresses